 Acropolis Tour Options

-The Acropolis is a massive archeological site with a long, rich history and incredible mythology.
-Navigating both the physical site and its place in history can be overwhelming.
 A guided tour of the Acropolis is so much more than skipping the lines.
 Your expert local guide will take you on an exploration through space and time in one of the most important places of Ancient Greece.

 Skip-the-Line Acropolis Tour with Parthenon and Museum (4 hours)

 On our skip-the-line Acropolis tour, you’ll spend half a day walking in the footsteps of Plato and Socrates with an expert archaeologist guide.
+They’ll guide you on an exploration of the Acropolis, Parthenon, Theater of Dionysus, Odeon of Herodes Atticus, Temple of Athena, Nike, and other great monuments.

-They will guide you on an exploration of the Acropolis, Parthenon, Theater of Dionysus, Odeon of Herodes Atticus, Temple of Athena, Nike, and other great monuments.
 The major benefit of going with a guide is the stories you’ll hear about this ancient place.
 It’s one thing to see these sites, it’s another to see them knowing the historical context, the importance they played in history, and the changes and upheaval they endured.
+To end your tour, you’ll visit the Acropolis Museum where you can look through the glass to see the ancient ruins and buildings it was built over.

 Facts and History of the Acropolis